-Team Better Block originated in 2010 as an alternative to the traditional urban planning process.
-TBB utilizes experimental architecture, tactical urbanism and rapid prototyping to implement change at the neighborhood level.
+Better Block originated in 2010 as an alternative to the traditional urban planning process.
+View case studies and downloads here.

 Better Block disrupts the traditional planning process and replaces it with hands-on community action.
 During a Better Block demonstration, our team partners with local residents, stakeholders and volunteers to temporarily create a walkable, livable block by building street furniture, parklets and outdoor seating, placing entrepreneurs in vacant storefronts, landscaping the street, painting temporary bike lanes and crosswalks, and energizing public space with lively programming and local art.